 In a markup audit, the State (director) through its auditors identify some factors in your business that can "reliably" be used as a base factor to extrapolate your gross receipt.
 An example of a basic factor may be gallons of water used at a laundry.
 Let's use that example for this illustration.

 Laundromat ABC is selected for audit by the State of New Jersey but did not maintain records of daily receipts from each machine, or did maintained reliable receipts as deemed sufficient by the State (i.e., merely bank deposit slips will not suffice).
 The State choose to impose the mark up method on the laundromat.
 First, the auditor selects a test year and within that test year selects a test period, for example 2014 test year the 5 weeks in May as its test period.
-It request from the local water company and usually receives the amount of water consumed in gallons by the laundromat for that test period.
+It makes a request from the local water company and usually receives the amount of water consumed in gallons by the laundromat for that test period.
 The auditor may then contact the machine manufacturer who provides the average water gallon consumption per wash cycle for each particular machine.
 A computation is made (factoring out small % for other use and waste) which will estimate how many washes were performed.
 Additional computations are then prepared to calculate price per wash cycle, wash cycles to dry time and wash and folds loads.
 The state uses these computations to mark on to the gallon of water consumption the wash price and dryer price.
-Assuming no other business activity, the State will then pro rate the earnings from the five week period (test period) to the annualize the gross receipts for the test year.
+Assuming no other business activity, the State will then pro rate the earnings from the five week period (test period) to the annualized the gross receipts for the test year.
 The auditor well then apply the error ratio in the test year to all open statutory periods (usually 4 years) to make a final assessment.

 This is merely a condensed explanation of the process and varies for audit to audit or business to business, but the methodology is usually the same and can be complicated.
 We recommend a taxpayer seek representation by a qualified CPA or an attorney who understands how the mark up method is used in an audit.